What Is Oxycodone Withdrawal?

 Once a dependence on oxycodone has developed, quitting the drug will result in painful withdrawal symptoms.
 Some people relapse during oxycodone withdrawal because the symptoms are too intense.
 Others continue using oxycodone just to feel “normal” and avoid withdrawal.

 An inpatient or outpatient treatment program and medical detox can help oxycodone users reach sobriety safely and successfully.
-Call us now for help finding treatment.
+Contact a recovery professional for help finding treatment.

 See how Jerry